bjrkk/pmttt/readme.md

 ttt_pm_randbodygroups <1/0>     - Picks random bodygroups depending on the order type ttt_pm_randskin <1/0>           - Picks a random skin value depending on the order type ttt_pm_ordertype <-2/-1/0/1/2>     - This sets the order type for playermodels.
-                                  -2: picks a random playermodel each round, but every player shares one
+                                  -2: picks a random playermodel each round, but every player shares one depending on their role
-                                  -1: picks the first playermodel listed in their role, every player shares one 0 will always pick the playermodel depending on the players UserID 1 will pick the randomly picked playermodel from when the player initially spawned.
+                                  -1: picks the first playermodel listed in their role, every player shares one depending on their role
+                                   0 will always pick the playermodel depending on the players UserID 1 will pick the randomly picked playermodel from when the player initially spawned.
                                    2 will pick a new random playermodel for every player on a new round.